wamae-ndiritu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 [4. isalpha](./4-isalpha.c) - To check whether a character is an alphabet, the standard library has a function called `isalpha()`.
 In this task, we are making use of this function to create a function called `_isalpha()` that checks whether the character passed as the argument is a character or not.

 [5.
 Sign](./5-sign.c) - In this task, we are checking the sign of a number.
 If the number is greater than 0, then its sign is `+`, else if the number is less than 0, it's sign is `-` and if it is equal to zero, its `0`.
 The function performing this is called `print_sign()`.

+[6.
+There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you](./6-abs.c) - The absolute value of a number can be given by the function `abs()` in the standard library `stdlib.h` header file.
+However, we want to create a function that uses this function to get the absolute values.
+The function is called `int _abs()`.